Chilaquiles Hash is a delicious and hearty Latin American style of goulash or as Mom calls it, left over smorgasbord.

 Yes, there are a lot of “ors” in this scenario.
 It’s like a tamale or a garam masala; depending on where you are and what family you’re asking about, you will get a different answer.
 It’s a little bit of this and that left over and re-invented into this delicious dish that is typically eaten for breakfast or lunch.

 Why, yes I COULD be more vague.
 LOL!!
 Everyone has a recipe or even just a method of cooking like this be it a quiche, a breakfast scramble, as we call ours, or even a stir-fry.
 You’re standing there in front of the fridge trying to figure out what to make for breakfast or lunch.
 You’re going through the inventory of recipes in your head trying to think of something to make.
-You’re testing flavor pallets in your mind, “I could put this with that and then some of the other thing.”
+Finally, you’re testing flavor pallets in your mind, “I could put this with that and then some of the other thing.”
 We’ve all been there, haven’t we?

 Well, this is my version of chilaquiles that includes some potatoes to make a hash.
 Something about a hash just screams eggs, so I poached some in the sauce that I simmered the chips in.